ncsl/seek/doc/installation.rst

 Singularity Installation (for Linux)
 ------------------------------------
+To install Singularity, we tested on version 3.7.0, but it should work on any of the versions 3.5+.

-This will install the Go version 1.15.6.
-We minimally require 1.13.
+When installing these, we used the Go version 1.15.6.
+But minimally 1.13+ should work.
+Here are a few code snippets for installing Go and then singularity.

 :code-block: